 One additional eligibility criterion has now been added from 1 July 2020.
 Only employees who have previously been furloughed for at least three consecutive weeks between 1 March 2020 and 30 June 2020 can be furloughed.
 There is, again, one exception to this which relates to employees returning from Statutory Parental Leave after 10 June 2020.

 The First Direction states that an employee has been furloughed if:

 a) The employee has been instructed by the employer to cease all work in relation to their employment;

 b) The period the employee has not worked is 21 calendar days or more (this does apply under the flexible furlough scheme); and

 c) The reason for the Employer instructing the employee to cease work was due to circumstances of the coronavirus.

 d) The employer and employee must have agreed in writing that the employee will cease work.
 The agreement can be made via email.

-Points a, c and d are new requirements that have not been included in the earlier guidance issued by HMRC.
-HMRC has subsequently amended its guidance to state that written confirmation of furlough will be sufficient for the purposes of claiming under the scheme and provided that the written confirmation is in compliance with employment law, this will be valid.
-However, technically, the Direction takes precedence over the HMRC guidance and therefore the safest option is to ensure that your records also comply with the terms of the Direction.
-In any event, employee consent is likely to be required under general employment law in order to place an employee on furlough and we therefore still recommend that you confirm employee consent in writing/by email.
+Points a, c and d were new requirements that were not included in the earlier guidance issued by HMRC.
+HMRC subsequently amended its guidance to state that written confirmation of furlough would be sufficient for the purposes of claiming under the scheme and, provided that the written confirmation was in compliance with employment law, this would be valid.
+However, technically, the Direction takes precedence over the HMRC guidance and, therefore, there was uncertainty about these requirements for evidencing employee consent prior to the Second Treasury Direction being issued.
+Under the Second Direction, the employer must obtain the employee’s consent but this can be recorded in writing by the employer.

 Please see the following questions for explanations of the key requirements set out above.